chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 Buildroot Linux distro
 **********************

-The layer is based on the `buildroot <https://github.com/buildroot/buildroot/>`__ Linux distribution.
+The layer is based on the `Buildroot <https://github.com/buildroot/buildroot/>`__ Linux distribution.
-The provided distribution is based on BusyBox and built using glibc.
+The provided distribution is based on BusyBox and built using ``glibc``.

 +--------+-------------------------------------------------------------------------------------------------+
 | Script | <TC2_WORKSPACE>/build-scripts/build-buildroot.sh                                                |